Morocco national rugby union team: History

 Morocco's bid to qualify for the 2007 world cup in France kicked off in June 2006 in pool 2 of round 2 of the Africas qualifying tournament.
 They defeated Uganda 36–3 in their first match, and then drew Côte d'Ivoire 9–9.
 They then lost 25–7 in Windhoek and 8–27 in Casablanca to Namibia.
 Morocco advanced to the Repechage Round as Africa 2, to play Europe 4 – Portugal, who won the home and away series.

 Morocco failed surprisingly the early stage of the 2011 Rugby World Cup qualifyings, after a 9–21 loss at home to Côte d'Ivoire.

 After failing to field a team in the 2011 Africa Cup Division 1A, Morocco, along with Namibia were relegated to Division 1B for 2012.
 After losses to Madagascar and Senegal, Morocco were relegated to the Division 1C tournament for the 2013 Africa Cup, and as such, were eliminated from the 2015 Rugby World Cup.

-Current squad

-Morocco squad for the 2016 Africa Cup match against Mauritius.